VPN Demand Surges Around the World

 Date: 10-16 Jan 2020

-This week-long internet blackout arose from the long-running conflict in the region between Houthi rebels and a Saudi-led coalition government.
+This week-long internet blackout arose from the long-running conflict in the region between rebels and the coalition government.
 While the exact cause for the outage remains disputed, VPN demand surged by 175% during the disruption.

 Venezuela